-The Homes Strategy 2021 was developed by QLDC with a focus on what QLDC and QLCHT could do to improve housing affordability in the district.
-The draft JHAP will now supersede the Homes Strategy 2021.
-Although a significant number of the Homes Strategy actions are included in the draft JHAP above, not all of the actions have been included as they will not be delivered jointly.
-Those particular actions are specified below separately as QLDC has still made a commitment to them and will include these in the implementation plan.
-Some of these actions are also included in the Climate & Biodiversity Plan.
+The Queenstown Lakes District Homes Strategy 2021 was developed by QLDC with a focus on what QLDC and the QLCHT could do to improve housing affordability in the district.
+Although a significant number of the Homes Strategy actions are included in the JHAP not all of the actions have been included.
+Whilst these actions will not be delivered jointly, QLDC has still made a continued commitment to them.
+These actions are listed below.
+The JHAP replaces the actions section of the Homes Strategy - not the full strategy.
+The intent and direction of the Homes Strategy remain.